thepetabyteproject/your/README.md

 `your` stands for Your Unified Reader.
-This library can read data in sigproc filterbanks, psrfits, and psrdada formats in a unified way and can go from one format to another.
+This library can read data in [Sigproc Filterbank](http://sigproc.sourceforge.net), [PSRFITS](https://www.atnf.csiro.au/research/pulsar/psrfits_definition/Psrfits.html), and [PSRDADA](http://psrdada.sourceforge.net) formats in a unified way and can convert from one format to another.

 | Format        | Read                     | Write               |
 | ------------- |:-------------:           | -----:              |